ai1138/ASHA-MUSIC/README.md

 3. Search through Artist Catalogs
 4. Play App made playlists
 5. Connect with other artists
+6. Add upvote and comment feature
+7. follow other users and artists

 API should be able to:

 1. List Artists
 2. Add Artists
 3. Delete Artist pages
+4. Add songs
+5. Search for songs,artists,profiles, albums, playlists
-4. Create Curated Playlists
+6. Create Algorithm based Curated Playlists - this is our bread and butter
-5. Connect users with artists through communications api
+7. Connect users with artists by allowing them to talk
+8. generating a song feed for users
+9. generating shareable links for social media platforms such as Instagram, Twitter, Facebook